vivian5668/classify_churn/README.md

 # Churn Classification

 The problem is churn prediction with a fictional company that provides ride-share in Game of Thrones.
-If a certain user is predicted to churn, potentially a coupon or other marketing mechanisim could be sent.
+If a certain user is predicted to churn, potentially a coupon or other marketing mechanisim could be sent to prevent churn.

 We consider that a user has churned when the service has not been used for over a month.
 For this dataset, the cutoff date is June 1.
 See data details towards the end of this readme.